The Wallace Stegner Center for Land, Resources and the Environment 30th Annual Symposium

 Lingxi Chenyang’s research interests lie at the intersection of moral psychology, climate ethics, landscape ecology, property law, and environmental law.
 Originally from Chengdu, China, Chenyang comes to the Environmental Resilience Institute after receiving her J.D. from Yale Law School, where she studied environmental law and published work on the merits of reducing meat demand as a climate policy strategy.
 Chenyang holds a bachelor’s in philosophy from Dartmouth College and is a Ph.D.
 Candidate in philosophy at the University of Michigan.
 She is also a Global Priorities Fellow with the Forethought Foundation.

-Brig Daniels is an expert in environmental and property law.
-His scholarship focuses on the creation and administration of environmental law, the commons, and public risk management.
-His work frequently relies on empirical methods ranging from field experiments to archival research.
-Daniels has received research grants from the U.S. National Science Foundation and the United Kingdom’s Foreign, Commonwealth & Development Office.
+His current scholarship focuses on saving Great Salt Lake.
+Daniels’s previous work has received research grants from the U.S. National Science Foundation and the United Kingdom’s Foreign, Commonwealth & Development Office.

-Outside of the classroom, Daniels has served on the boards of several environmental nonprofits and has represented and consulted for a wide range of public and nonprofit entities.
-He currently serves on BYU Law’s Diversity, Equity, and Belonging Council, oversees its Law and Social Change Initiative, and is a faculty representative on the campus’ interdisciplinary Environmental Ethic Initiative.
+Outside of the classroom, Daniels has served on the boards of several environmental nonprofits and has represented and consulted for a wide range of public, nonprofit, and commercial entities.

 Daniels graduated from Stanford Law School.
-He also earned a PhD from Duke University’s Nicholas School of the Environment and Masters in Public Administration from the University of Utah.
-He was a recipient of the Harry S Truman Scholarship and the National Science Foundation Graduate Research Fellowship.
+He also earned a PhD from Duke University’s Nicholas School of the Environment and was awarded a National Science Foundation Graduate Research Fellowship.
+He received a MPA and undergraduate degree from the University of Utah, where he also was awarded a Harry S Truman Scholarship.

-Prior to joining BYU Law, he taught as an assistant professor at the University of Houston Law Center and as a lecturing fellow at Duke Law School.
+Prior to returning to the University of Utah, he taught as professor at BYU Law and the University of Houston Law Center and was a lecturing fellow at Duke Law School.

 Sara Grineski is a professor at the University of Utah (U) with a shared appointment in the Department of Sociology and the School of Environment, Society and Sustainability.
 She is a member of the leadership team for the Wilkes Center for Climate Science and Policy and the co-director of the Center for Natural and Technological Hazards at the U. Dr. Grineski has been a faculty member at the U since 2018.
 Previously, she was a faculty member at the University of Texas at El Paso.
 Dr. Grineski’s research addresses issues of environmental injustice and health disparities with a focus on air pollution.